Kubernetes on AWS EKS

 This section provides a high-level architectural overview of CloudBees CI, designed to help you understand how CloudBees CI works, how it integrates with Kubernetes, its network architecture and how managed controllers and build agents are provisioned.

-CloudBees CI is essentially a set of Docker Containers that can be deployed to run a cluster of machines within the Kubernetes container management system.
+CloudBees CI is essentially a set of Docker containers that can be deployed to run a cluster of machines within the Kubernetes container management system.
 Customers are expected to provision and configure their Kubernetes system before installing CloudBees CI.

 CloudBees CI includes the operations center that provisions and manages CloudBees managed controllers and team controllers.
 CloudBees CI also enables managed controllers and team controllers to perform dynamic provisioning of build agents via Kubernetes.